 We can't argue with the two-year replacement programme for the Amazon Fire HD 10 Kids tablet, which gives you peace of mind should the worst happen, and we think it's a device that your children are going to love.
 Note that these basic versions of the Fire HD tablets are aimed at kids aged 3-7, with Pro models available for older ones.

-Amazon knows how to put together a kids' tablet (check out the 8-inch and 10-inch models as well) – the chunky build, the bright colours, the easy and accessible software... everything you could want as a parent is right here.
+Amazon knows how to put together a kids' tablet (as you'll know from the 8-inch and 10-inch models also featured): the chunky build, the bright colours, the easy and accessible software... everything you could want as a parent is right here.

 The specs aren't fantastic, but then they don't need to be.
 You get a two-year warranty, a year of the Fire for Kids Unlimited service (giving you access to a wealth of apps, books, games and more), and easy-to-use parental controls.
-If you don't love it, you can return it inside 30 days for a full refund from Apple.
+If you don't love it, you can return it inside 30 days for a full refund.

 Amazon is promising seven hours of battery life, which should be enough for the longest car journeys, and offline support is good too for when your kids are away from Wi-Fi.
 This is hands down one of the best tablets for kids on the market right now.